Key Concepts:

 From application to registration: trademark prosecution in Canada

-Canada is a ‘substantive examination’ trademark regime and is not a signatory to the Madrid convention.
+Canada is a ‘substantive examination’ trademark regime even though it is signatory to the Madrid convention.
 A trademark application is subjected to substantive examination by a trademarks examiner are the Canadian Intellectual Property Office, and usually receives one or more ‘Examiner’s Reports’.
 If the objections of the Examiner cannot be overcome, the application will be rejected.
 If the application is allowed by the Examiner, it will then be laid open for opposition.
 Only after the period for opposition has expired and all oppositions (if any) have been overcome, may the trademark then be registered.

 View the Canadian Trademark Process Flowchart in PDF here.